DCC-EX/Support-Doc/Starter Setup Guide.md

 This guide will help you through the initial stages of installing and starting to use the new DCC++ EX model railway control system.

-It is aimed at someone who is not technically savvy.
-We will cover the following areas:-
+It is aimed at someone who is not technically savvy. and will cover the following areas:-

 * What equipment you will need to have or buy
 * What cables you will need to have or buy